Heidi-Negrete/clientscheduler/README.md

 # Client Scheduler

-Winforms .NET Core application
+Winforms .NET application
 _Object-Oriented Application Development with Advanced C# C969 WGU_

+**THIS PROJECT IS ON HOLD UNTIL I CAN REWRITE**

-- Uses Entity Framework Core to reverse-engineer a provided database schema in order to scaffold entity type classes and a DbContext class.
+- Uses Entity Framework to reverse-engineer a provided database schema in order to scaffold entity type classes and a DbContext class.

-- Uses MVP design pattern
+- (Attempts) to use MVP design pattern

 ## Login Form